karagozemin/wal/README.md

 1. **Connect Wallet** - Click "Connect Wallet" in the header
 2. **Create Profile** - Go to Dashboard and create your creator profile
 3. **Set Up Tiers** - Create subscription tiers with custom pricing
-4. **Upload Content** - Upload encrypted content for your subscribers
+4. **Upload Content** - Upload encrypted content for your subscribers (max 5MB per file)
+   - Note: Encryption time depends on file size
 5. **Share Profile** - Share your profile link with fans

 ### For Fans